docker/compose/docs/extends.md

 #### Administrative tasks

-Another common use case is running adhoc or administrative tasks against one or more services in a composition.
+Another common use case is running adhoc or administrative tasks against one or more services in a Compose app.
 This example demonstrates running a database backup.

 Start with a **docker-compose.yml**.